CesiumGS/wetzel/README.md

 * The `-w` option will suppress any warnings about potential documentation problems that wetzel normally prints by default.
 * The `-d` option lets you specify the root filename that will be used for writing intermediate wetzel artifacts that are useful when doing wetzel development.
 * The `-a` option will attempt to aggressively auto-link referenced type names in descriptions between each other.
 If it's too agressive, you can add `=cqo` so that it only attempts to auto-link type names that are within "code-quotes only" (cqo) (e.g.: ``typeName``)
+* The `-i` option lets you specify an array of schema filenames that might be referenced by others, but shouldn't get their own documentation section.

 <a name="common-usage"></a>
 ## Common Usage